pepegar/mu-workshop/47deg-slides/slides/slides.md

 declare communication protocols, and they commonly allow users to declare complex types and messages.

+---

 ## What is Avro?

-Avro is an **Interface Definition Language** widely used in the data engineering world.
+Avro is an **IDL** widely used in the data engineering world created by the Apache Software Foundation.

-## What is mu?

-**mu** is an open source library by your friendly folks @ 47Degrees.
-It's located in github and open source, check it out https://github.com/higherkindness/mu

-It is a scala library (in other languages soon) to do RPC in a purely functional fashion.

-## How does mu work?

-**mu** abstracts over **gRPC** framework to create purely functional clients and servers.

-## What does mu provide?

-**mu** allows you to:

-- Create clients
-- Create servers
-- Generate Scala code given an IDL (Avro|OpenApi|Protobuf)

 ---

+## What is Mu?

+**Mu** is an open source library by your friendly folks @47Degrees.
+It's located in Github as open source, check it out https://github.com/higherkindness/mu

+It's a Scala library (in other languages soon) to do RPC in a purely functional fashion style.

+---

+## How does Mu work?

+**Mu** abstracts over **gRPC** framework to create purely functional clients and servers on a more simple way.

+---

+## What does Mu provide?

+**Mu** allows you to:

+- Create generated clients from the server specification
+- Create servers with a minimal amount of code
+- Generate Scala protocol code given an IDL (Avro|OpenApi|Protobuf)

+---

 ## Creating the protocol

 The first thing we will need to do is to create the protocol.
-Today we will use Avro as our IDL, but we can use Protobuf or Openapi as well.
+Today we will use **Avro** as our IDL, but we can use **Protobuf** or **Openapi** as well.

+---

 ## Avro protocol

+---

 ## Configure SBT